gplepage/lsqfit/doc/source/overview.rst

 covariance matrix for the input ``y`` data is too ill-conditioned.

-The inverse of the ``y`` covariance matrix is used in the ``chi**2`` function that is minimized by :func:`lsqfit.nonlinear_fit`.
+The inverse of the ``y`` covariance matrix is used in the ``chi**2`` function that is minimized by :class:`lsqfit.nonlinear_fit`.
 Given the finite precision of computer hardware, it is impossible to compute this inverse accurately if the matrix is singular or almost singular, and in such situations the reliability of the fit results is in question.
 The